Smith & Wesson 460XVR

 Notes: Introduced in 2001, this revolver was designed to fire the 10mm Colt cartridge.
 However, it will also chamber and fire the .40 Smith & Wesson cartridge without a problem.
 The frame and cylinder, as well as the barrel, are made from stainless steel; the cylinder is solid and round.
 The rear sight is adjustable and the grips are Hogue rubber.
 Only one barrel length, 4 inches, is currently available.
 Due to the nature of the ammunition, half-moon or full-moon clips are needed to load the revolver.

-Twilight 2000 Notes: This revolver is not available in the Twilight 2000 timeline.
+Twilight 2000 Notes: This revolver is not available.

 Weapon